oakridge-analytics/pb-buddy/reports/historical_eda.md

     )
 ```

 It appears we have good data for the standard ad title, description, frame size and wheel size.
 Otherwise the other columns aren't fully in use otherwise we could use front travel, rear travel more heavily to model mountain bikes more accurately potentially.
 Material also isn't fully utilized - otherwise this would be another valuable indicator.
+Finally, condition also isn't fully utilized - this could have potential as another indicator but ~ < 1/3 have this filled out.

 ```python
 df_sold_bikes = (